 Step 3: Pick low-maintenance herbs.

 Watering your herb garden, making sure all the plants are getting enough light, and fertilizing them can be a chore even when you have plenty of room.
-It doesn't get easier when you reduce the space, so start with herbs that don't need much.
+It doesn't get easier when you reduce the space, so start with herbs that don't need much attention.